Donovan Carrillo: 2016–2017 season

-2017–2018 season
+2017–2018 season: Senior debut

 Making his senior international debut, Carrillo placed ninth at the Philadelphia Summer International in early August 2017.
 Later that month, he achieved his career-best JGP result, finishing seventh in Brisbane, Australia.
 In September, he competed at the 2017 CS Nebelhorn Trophy, the final qualifying opportunity for the 2018 Winter Olympics.
 He ranked nineteenth in the short program, twelfth in the free skate, and fourteenth overall, which was not enough for an Olympic spot.

 In January, Carrillo qualified to the final segment at the 2018 Four Continents Championships in Taipei; he ranked twenty-second in the short program, seventeenth in the free skate, and eighteenth overall.
 In March, Carrillo qualified for the final segment at Junior Worlds, placing eighteenth in the short program and twenty-second in the free skate to finish twenty-first overall.
 Two weeks later, at the World Championships, Donovan placed twenty-fourth in the short program and qualified for the free.
 He placed twenty-first in the free program and finished twenty-second overall.